YU-MITC/moodle-logstore_xapi/README.md

 Change log of YU Kaltura Media Local Libraries
 ------

+Version 4.9.0 (YU mnodified)

+* fixed issues that occur when there are blank right-answers in quizzes.

 Version 4.8.0 (YU mnodified)

 * fixed issues that occur when there are blank answers in quizzes, feedbacks, and questionnaires.